SQream/sqream_docs/sql/sql_functions/user_defined_functions/scalar_sql_udf.rst

 A **scalar SQL UDF** is a user-defined function that returns a single value, such as the sum of a group of values.
 Scalar UDFs are different than table-value functions, which return a result set in the form of a table.

-This page describes the correct syntax when building simple scalar UDFs and provides three examples.

 Syntax
 ======

-The following example shows the correct syntax for simple scalar SQL UDF's returning the type name:

 .. code-block:: console